itisusama-writer/152410/chapter-5.md

 Ayesha stared at him, horror and rage warring in her chest.
 "You can't—"

 "I can.
 And I will, if you force my hand."
 He straightened, and just like that, his expression shifted.
 Softened.
 Became Areeba's again—or a convincing imitation of it.
-"So be a good cousin.
+"So be a good sister.
 Keep your suspicions to yourself.
 And maybe, just maybe, we can all get through this trip without anyone getting hurt."

 The bathroom door opened.
 Aunt Fareeda emerged in a cloud of steam, wrapped in a robe, toweling her hair.